codinglovespri/BellabeatCaseStudy/README.md

 # BellabeatCaseStudy

-## Scenario
+## 💡Scenario💡
 Bellabeat is a high-tech company that focuses on health-focused smart products.
 Since 2013, the company has not only launched multiple products like the Bellabeat app and Leaf, but it has also opened offices globally, and has successfully created a name for themselves as a tech-driven wellness company for women.
 In this case, I will analyze the smart device data to guide marketing strategy for the company.

+I will be using the six step data analysis process:
+Ask, Prepare, Process, Analyze, Share, Act

-## 1. Ask
+## 1. Ask ❓

 #### Task:
 Analyze Fitbit data to gain insight and help guide marketing strategy for Bellabeat to grow as a global player.
 #### Stakeholders:
 Urška Sršen and Sando Mur (executive team members), and the Bellabeat marketing analytics team
-## 2. Prepare
+## 2. Prepare ⚙️
 #### Data Source:
 30 participants FitBit Fitness Tracker Data from Mobius: https://www.kaggle.com/arashnic/fitbit